Karlos-Eduardo-Mrqs/Karlos-Eduardo-Mrqs/README.md

 # Karlos-Eduardo - Student and Programmer

 ## Description
-Hello I Am Carlos Eduardo ✋.One student of Coursing Computacion Science and have one dream a becoming the success programmer.
-Sharing knowledge the programs and algorithms !
+Hello I'am Carlos Eduardo ✋, one dedicated Computer Science student with the big dream of becoming a successful programmer.
+I always looking to improve my skills and delve deeper into the world of programming, focusing on understanding the logic behind algorithms and developing efficient solutions.
+In addition to seeking personal growth, I also has a strong desire to share his knowledge with other programmers, whether they are beginners or experienced.

 ## Contacts
 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/karlmbarreto/)